Borassus flabellifer: Sprouts

 The white kernel of the ripe palm fruit after being left for a few months is used as an offering in Lakshmi Puja in various parts of Bengal and is also eaten raw.

+In Thai cuisine, it is used as an ingredient to a type of curry, called “Kaeng Hua Tan”.

 Leaves

 The Borassus flabellifer leaves are used for thatching, mats, baskets, fans, hats, umbrellas, and as writing material.

 All the literature of the old Tamil was written in preserved palm leaves also known as Palm-leaf manuscript.
 In Tamil Yaedu or Olai chuvadi.
 Most of the ancient literature in Telugu are written on palm leaves (Tala patra grandhas).